thomasbattram/thesis/index/thesis.knit.md

 Two-sample MR was used to establish potential causal effect of differential methylation on lung cancer risk [@Inoue2010; @Pierce2013].

 #### Sample 1: Accessible Resource for Integrated Epigenomic Studies (ARIES)
 In the first sample, mQTL-methylation effect estimates ($\beta_{GP}$) for each CpG site of interest were identified in an mQTL database from the Accessible Resource for Integrated Epigenomic Studies (ARIES) (http://www.mqtldb.org).
-Details on the methylation pre-processing, genotyping and quality control (QC) pipelines are outlined below.
+Details on the methylation pre-processing, genotyping and quality control (QC) pipelines are described in __Section \@ref(alspac-03)__.

-##### DNA methylation data
-Samples were drawn from the Avon Longitudinal Study of Parents and Children [@Boyd2013; @Fraser2013].
-Blood from 1,018 mother–child pairs were selected for analysis as part of the Accessible Resource for Integrative Epigenomic Studies (ARIES, http://www.ariesepigenomics.org.uk/) [@Relton2015].
-There are three timepoints in children and two in their mothers, the timepoints with mean ages (in brackets) in ARIES are as follows for children: birth, childhood (7.5), adolescence (17.1) and for mothers: during pregnancy (28.7), and at middle age (46.9).
-Following DNA extraction, samples were bisulphite converted using the Zymo EZ DNA Methylation^TM^ kit (Zymo, Irvine, CA, USA).
-Following conversion, genome-wide methylation was measured using the Illumina Infinium HumanMethylation450 (HM450) BeadChip.
-Methylation data were normalised in R with the watermelon package [@Pidsley2013] using the Touleimat and Tost [@Touleimat2012] algorithm to reduce the non-biological differences between probes.
-Methylation data in ARIES were rank-normalised to remove outliers, and then Matrix eQTL software [@Gaunt2016] was used to perform preliminary association analysis of SNPs with all CpG sites in the Illumina Infinium HM450 array with the exception of those failing QC, and those reported to map to more than one location (n=19,834) or to contain a genetic variant at the CpG site (n=74,182) [@Naeem2014].

-__Genetic data__
-Children were genotyped using the Illumina HumanHap550 quad genome-wide SNP genotyping platform (Illumina Inc., San Diego, USA) by the Wellcome Trust Sanger Institute (WTSI, Cambridge, UK) and the Laboratory Corporation of America (LCA, Burlington, NC, USA).
-Individuals were excluded on the basis of incorrect gender assignment; abnormal heterozygosity (<0.320 or >0.345 for WTSI data; <0.310 or >0.330 for LCA data); high missingness (>3%); cryptic relatedness (>10% identity by descent) and non-European ancestry (detected by multidimensional scaling analysis).
-Following QC the final directly genotyped dataset contained 500,527 SNP loci.

-Mothers were genotyped using the Illumina Human660W-quad genome-wide SNP genotyping platform (Illumina Inc., San Diego, USA) at the Centre National de Génotypage (CNG, Paris, France).
-Individuals were excluded based on non-European ancestry, missingness, relatedness, gender mismatches and heterozygosity.
-PLINK (v1.07) [@Purcell2007] was used to carry out quality control measures on an initial set of 10,015 subjects and 557,124 directly genotyped SNPs.
-Following QC the final directly genotyped dataset contained 526,688 SNP loci.

-Imputation was performed to increase the SNP density for all genotyped mothers and children combined.
-Genotypes were phased together using ShapeIt, and then imputed against the 1000 genomes reference panel (phase 1 version 3, phased using ShapeIt version 2, December 2013, using all populations) using Impute (version 2.2.2).
-Genotypes were filtered to have Hardy-Weinberg equilibrium P > 5x10^-7^, MAF > 1% and imputation info score > 0.8.
-Best guess genotypes were used for subsequent analysis.
-The final imputed dataset used for the analyses presented here contained 8,074,398 loci.

-Written informed consent has been obtained from all ALSPAC participants.
-Ethical approval for the study was obtained from the ALSPAC Ethics and Law Committee and Local Research Ethics Committees.
-Please note that the study website contains details of all the data that is available through a fully searchable data dictionary: http://www.bris.ac.uk/alspac/researchers/data-access/data-dictionary/

-### Sample 2: Transdisciplinary Research in Cancer of the Lung and The International Lung Cancer Consortium
+#### Sample 2: Transdisciplinary Research in Cancer of the Lung and The International Lung Cancer Consortium
 In the second sample, summary data was extracted from a GWAS meta-analysis of lung cancer risk conducted by the Transdisciplinary Research in Cancer of the Lung and The International Lung Cancer Consortium (TRICL-ILCCO) (29,863 cases, 55,586 controls) for individuals genotyped using the Illumina Infinium OncoArray-500K BeadChip (Illumina Inc. San Diego, CA) and independent samples for which prior genotyping was performed [@McKay2017].
 They were used to obtain mQTL-lung cancer estimates ($\beta_{GD}$).

 For each independent mQTL (r^2^ < 0.01), I calculated the log odds ratio (OR) per SD unit increase in methylation by the formula $\frac{\beta_{GD}} {\beta_{GP}}$ (Wald ratio).
 Standard errors were approximated by the delta method [@Thomas2007].
 Where multiple independent mQTLs were available for one CpG site, these were combined in a fixed effects meta-analysis after weighting each ratio estimate by the inverse variance of their associations with the outcome.
 Heterogeneity in Wald ratios across mQTLs was estimated using Cochran’s Q test, which can be used to indicate horizontal pleiotropy [@Bowden2015].
 Differences between the observational and MR estimates were assessed using a Z-test for difference.

 If there was evidence for an mQTL-CpG site association in ARIES in at least one time-point, it was assessed whether the mQTL replicated across time points in ARIES (FDR < 0.05, same direction of effect).
 Further, this association was re-analysed using linear regression of methylation on each genotyped SNP available in an independent cohort (NSHDS), using rvtests [@Zhan2016].
 The same NSHDS samples on which DNA methylation was measured were genotyped using the Illumina Infinium OncoArray-500k BeadChip (Illumina Inc. San Diego, CA) and quality control parameters were applied under the recently published TRICL-ILCCO GWAS study on lung cancer [@McKay2017].
 Genetic imputation was performed on these samples using the Haplotype Reference Consortium (HRC) Panel (release 1) [@McCarthy2016] through the Michigan Imputation Server [@Das2016].
 Replicated mQTLs were included where possible to reduce the effect of winner’s curse using effect estimates from ARIES.
 The instrument strength of the mQTLs were assessed by the variance explained in methylation by each mQTL (r^2^) as well as the F-statistic in ARIES __Table \@ref(tab:sup-tab1-07)__.
-The power to detect the observational effect estimates in the two-sample MR analysis was assessed a priori, based on an alpha of 0.05, sample size of 29,863 cases and 55,586 controls (from TRICL-ILCCO) and calculated variance explained (r^2^). \linebreak
+The power to detect the observational effect estimates in the two-sample MR analysis was assessed _a priori_, based on an alpha of 0.05, sample size of 29,863 cases and 55,586 controls (from TRICL-ILCCO) and calculated variance explained (r^2^). \linebreak

 \begin{table}[!h]